Tips & Tricks

 Avoid Common Clichés

-While clichés can occasionally work if used in a creative manner they should be avoided in writing short stories, especially in the context of a competition.
+While clichés can occasionally work if used in a creative manner, they should be avoided in writing short stories, especially in the context of a competition.
 Overused plots like "it was all a dream" will make your story feel unoriginal.

 Respect Your Reader